oracle-livelabs/converged/microservices-txeventq-kafka/deploy-and-test-txeventq/deploy-and-test-txeventq.md

     }
     ```

-## **Task 4:** Consume events with TEQ consumer microservice
+## **Task 4:** Consume events with TxEventQ consumer microservice

-Now that we have Producer running and publishing events inside the TEQ Broker, you will do the same with Consumer.
+Now that we have Producer running and publishing events inside the TxEventQ Broker, you will do the same with Consumer.

-1. Deploy TEQ consumer microservice
+1. Deploy TxEventQ consumer microservice

     We can deploy Consumer microservice running the following commands to build the image and deploy the it inside the Docker Engine:

     ```bash
     <copy>
-    cd $LAB_HOME/springboot-oracleteq
+    cd $LAB_HOME/springboot-txeventq
-    ./teq-ms-deploy-consumer
+    ./txeventq-ms-deploy-consumer
     </copy>
     ```

     If the deployment task is successful, you will receive the messages below:

     ```bash
-    Executing TEQ consumer microservice deployment!
+    Executing TxEventQ consumer microservice deployment!
-    TEQ consumer microservices deployment succeeded!
+    TxEventQ consumer microservices deployment succeeded!
-    Successfully built 8cd3a837ad94 Successfully tagged oracle-developers-teq-consumer:0.0.1-SNAPSHOT grep: /home/paulo_simo/teqodb/microservices-datadriven/work
+    Successfully built 8cd3a837ad94 Successfully tagged oracle-developers-txeventq-consumer:0.0.1-SNAPSHOT grep: .../txeventqlab/microservices-datadriven/work
-    TEQ_MS_CONSUMER_DEPLOYED completed
+    TXEVENTQ_MS_CONSUMER_DEPLOYED completed
     ```

-    > **Note:** If the deployment task did not complete correctly, you can investigate the deployment task logs at "$LAB_LOG/teq-ms-consumer-deployment.log".
+    > **Note:** If the deployment task did not complete correctly, you can investigate the deployment task logs at "$LAB_LOG/txeventq-ms-consumer-deployment.log".

-2. Launch a TEQ consumer microservice
+2. Launch a TxEventQ consumer microservice

     Once you have deployed the consumer microservice image, you will be able to launch a container and execute it.
 Issue the following commands:

     ```bash
     <copy>
-    cd $LAB_HOME/springboot-oracleteq
+    cd $LAB_HOME/springboot-txeventq
-    ./teq-ms-launch-consumer
+    ./txeventq-ms-launch-consumer
     </copy>
     ```

-    If the deployment task is successful, you will receive the messages "TEQ consumer microservice is running!".
+    If the deployment task is successful, you will receive the messages "TxEventQ consumer microservice is running!".

     ```bash
-    Launching TEQ consumer microservice!
+    Launching TxEventQ consumer microservice!

     5e3ad25e39365606244ce5a4f91cce9ec4d0acd748245697176b0cc9d1b68525
     Thu Aug  4 13:29:19 UTC 2022: Waiting for consumer running!

-    TEQ consumer microservice is running!
+    TxEventQ consumer microservice is running!
     ```

-3. Test the TEQ consumer microservice
+3. Test the TxEventQ consumer microservice

-    The Consumer microservice after start try to dequeue the messages from the TEQ Broker.
+    The Consumer microservice after start try to dequeue the messages from the TxEventQ Broker.
 If it succeeds in dequeuing the events, we can see in the log the events that were sent by the producer issuing the following command to list the late one hundred lines from the container log.
-Look for `message received {"id": "0", "message": "teq message1"}`.
+Look for `message received {"id": "0", "message": "TxEventQ message1"}`.

     ```bash
-    <copy>container-logs teq-consumer 100</copy>
+    <copy>container-logs txeventq-consumer 100</copy>
     ```

     The result inside logs of Consumer will be: